 The Guardian calls it “a supremely rewarding ode to neatness.”
 With dozens of levels along with a daily challenge, A Little to the Left is a lovely, quietly satisfying game to add to your (and your mom’s) regular rotation.

-- $14.99 on Nintendo Switch, Mac, and PC
+- $14.99 on Nintendo Switch, Mac, PC, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X|S

-#2: For Moms Who Love Making Friends: Disney Dreamlight Valley
+#2: For Moms Who Love Making Friends โ Disney Dreamlight Valley

 This one is truly mom-approved.
 I got Disney Dreamlight Valley for my mom last holiday season and it’s been a big hit.
 One of the reasons I think DDV stands out in the farm-sim genre as an option for moms is that it has no time pressures whatsoever.
 Unlike Stardew Valley, which has limited in-game hours, or Animal Crossing, which has real-time limitations, Disney Dreamlight Valley enables a flexible style of gameplay where players can rush through missions or take as long as they want.